Updated: April 6, 2021

 When you're in downtown Hyannis looking for a spot to hang out, cool off, and watch the boats going in and out of the Harbor, head over to Bayview.
 (It's on the Hyannis-Yarmouth town line.)

-This is a nice little family beach with warm, calm, shallow water.
+This is a family-friendly beach with warm, calm, shallow water.
 There's a play area for the kids and a nice view of the lighthouse on the inner harbor.

 Parking is limited to about 20 cars.

 I'd rank Colonial Acres as one of the best free-parking beaches on Cape Cod.